 - 7.6 Dwr Cymru Welsh Water (DCWW) are making improvements to its Waste Water Treatment Works to reduce phosphate levels from the treatment discharge.
 DCWW are on target to deliver requirements within the AMP7 assessment management planning.
 The following treatment works within the River Wye catchment have or proposed to have phosphate limits:

 - Eign, Hereford

 - Rotherwas, Hereford

 - Ross Lower Cleeve

 - Bromyard

 - Pontrilas

 - Kingstone and Madley

 - Leominster)

 - Moreton on Lugg

 - Kington

 - Weobley

-- 7.7 It is however noted the majority of the areas within the Bartestree with Lugwardine parish are served by mains drainage from Hereford, this is not a mitigation measure that can be used within this NDP area but it will provide some reduction in phosphate levels within the river catchment area.
+- 7.7 It is however noted that some of the areas within the Dormington and Mordiford Group parish are served by mains drainage, this is not a mitigation measure that can be used within this NDP area but it will provide some reduction in phosphate levels within the river catchment area.

-- 7.8 The proposed Levelling Up and Regeneration Bill (LURB) will place a new statutory duty on water and sewerage companies in England to upgrade wastewater treatment works to the highest technically achievable limits by 2030.
+- 7.8 The Levelling Up and Regeneration Act (LURA) will place a new statutory duty on water and sewerage companies in England to upgrade wastewater treatment works to the highest technically achievable limits by 2030.